 Feature photo: Igor Miske

-Fair use is a doctrine of law that allows copyrighted material to be used without license or authorization.
-Laws surrounding fair use vary between jurisdictions; in the US, for example, the rules are quite different from those in Commonwealth countries (where it’s known as “fair dealing”), which in turn each have their own interpretations and precedents.
+Fair use is a doctrine of law that allows copyrighted material to be used without license when it is in the public interest.
+Laws surrounding fair use vary between jurisdictions; in the US, for example, the rules are quite different from those in Commonwealth countries (where it’s known as fair dealing), which in turn have their own interpretations and precedents.

-That said, fair use is generally restricted to a small number of specific use cases, such as in news reporting, education, or satire.
+That said, fair use is generally highly restricted to a small number of specific use cases, such as in news reporting, education, or satire.
 These categories aim to balance the exclusive rights of the copyright owner with limited types of uses that serve the public sphere.
-And while the boundaries for what constitutes fair use are open to interpretation, the term is often misunderstood and incorrectly cited as justification by copyright infringers and users of unauthorized images.
+While the boundaries for what constitutes fair use come down to how a court interprets a case, the term is often misunderstood and incorrectly cited as justification by copyright infringers and users of unauthorized images.